vertig0ne/organizr-ngxc/README.md

 In order to use this you will need to of course update your location blocks to use something along the lines of `auth_request /auth-$SONARR_AUTH`

-For ease right this second it follows pattern '$TABNAME_AUTH' where 'TABNAME' is the name of the tab in uppercase lettering, spaces are converted to underscores.
+For ease of use, at this time, it follows the pattern '$TABNAME_AUTH' where 'TABNAME' is the name of the tab in uppercase letters and any spaces need to be underscores.
 This may or may not be changed in the future.